afnog/afnog.github.io/sse/crypto/presentation.md

 > ECDSA key fingerprint is ae:09:ce:83:09:fc:d5:ca:69:ae:df:7d:c6:92:1e:e5.
 > Are you sure you want to continue connecting (yes/no)?

+What happens after the first time you connect?
+Why?

+---

+### Attack Demonstration

-To see what happens if it changes, replace your host key:
+To see what happens, replace your host key:

 ```sh
 sudo /etc/rc.d/sshd keygen